-If someone ever tells you, “sei una ragazza di acqua e sapone,” which literally means, “you are a girl of water and soap,” it just means you have that girl-next-door look.
-No make-up needed.
-Just water and soap.
+A few more words of affection: Dear – Caro (male) Cara (female).
+If someone tells you, “sei una ragazza di acqua e sapone,” it translates to: “you are a girl of water and soap,” and means that you have that girl-next-door look.

 I love you – Te quiero/Te amo

 A few more words of affection: Sweetheart – Corazon (literally means “heart”), sugarcube – Terron de azucar (because what better way to tell someone they’re sweet than literally calling them sugar?)

 A few more words of affection: Beloved – Querido or chuchu (sweetie – literally means “chayote,” a type of vegetable).
 Que saudade – No direct English translations (yup, one of those).
 You say it when you desperately miss something or someone, to the point of heartache.
 You can say “Que saudade!” when remembering a childhood pet, or your love that is on the other side of the planet.
 Many Brazilians end their e-mails with “Saudades” which is their way of telling you that they’re missing you.
 Sweet, no?

 I love you – Seni seviyorum